happy5214/nash/README.md

 partial rewrite/port in C++ can be found in the `cpp/` folder, and this contains a couple of speed improvements.

-The license of this program is uncertain.
-The original source was publicly shared, and I have no reason to believe the author intended to restrict its use.
+This program is licensed under the MIT License.